yolkie-nelson/truck_truck/README.md

 ![Img](/images/CarCarDiagram.png)

-## Integration - How we put the "team" in "team"
+## Integration

-Our Inventory and Sales domains work together with our Service domain to make everything here at **CarCar** possible.
+Our Service and Sales domains collaborate with our Inventory domain to facilitate the functionality of CarCar.

-How this all starts is at our inventory domain.
-We keep a record of automobiles on our lot that are available to buy.
-Our sales and service microservices obtain information from the inventory domain, using a **poller**, which talks to the inventory domain to keep track of which vehicles we have in our inventory so that the service and sales team always has up-to-date information.
+Our Inventory domain holds the record of available vehicles for purchase.
+The Sales and Service microservices use a **poller** to regularly fetch updated information from the Inventory domain.
+This ensures our Service and Sales teams have current inventory details at all times.

 ## Accessing Endpoints to Send and View Data: Access Through Insomnia & Your Browser